jglev/medieval-mappamundi/README.md

 We welcome contributions to this dataset!

-**We also welcome contributions in documentation** -- if there are things that you had to work to understand (for example, how to even download these files in the first place), we welcome additional text for a Wiki that we can attach to this repository.
+**We also welcome contributions concerning documentation** -- if there are things that you had to work to understand (for example, how to even download these files in the first place), we welcome additional text for a Wiki that we can attach to this repository.

 If you would like to contribute to this repository, please follow these steps: